KTLA Morning News: History

-In April 2011, KTLA added a weekend morning extension of the newscast, airing on Saturdays initially from 6-7 am – later expanding to 5-7 am in September 2012 (airing in the early time slot due to The CW's children's program block) – and on Sundays from 6-9 am; On May 9, 2014, the Saturday morning newscast was expanded to three hours and moved to 6:00 to 9:00 am, in a uniform timeslot as the Sunday morning newscast and following the death of Chris Burrous, is currently anchored by Lauren Lyster and Megan Telles with Kacey Montoya covering weather, who also work during the week in other assignments.
-The addition made KTLA the fourth Tribune-owned station to carry a weekend morning newscast (the others being fellow CW affiliate WGN-TV in Chicago – which twice ran weekend morning newscasts, first from 1992 to 1998 (the Saturday edition of that program having only remained by the time of its cancellation) and again since 2010, and Fox affiliates WXIN in Indianapolis and WTIC-TV in Hartford).
+In April 2011, KTLA added a weekend morning extension of the newscast, airing on Saturdays initially from 6 to 7 am—later expanding to 5 to 7 am in September 2012 (airing in the early time slot due to The CW's children's program block)—and on Sundays from 6 to 9 am; On May 9, 2014, the Saturday morning newscast was expanded to three hours and moved to 6:00 to 9:00 am, in a uniform timeslot as the Sunday morning newscast, and following the death of Chris Burrous, is currently anchored by Lauren Lyster and Megan Telles with Kacey Montoya covering weather, who also work during the week in other assignments.
+The addition made KTLA the fourth Tribune-owned station to carry a weekend morning newscast (the others being fellow CW affiliate WGN-TV in Chicago—which twice ran weekend morning newscasts, first from 1992 to 1998 (the Saturday edition of that program having only remained by the time of its cancellation) and again since 2010—and Fox affiliates WXIN in Indianapolis and WTIC-TV in Hartford).

-KTLA offers midday news from 12 noon to 2 pm (Pacific Time) as part of the extended morning local newscast, the afternoon and evening news from 3 to 7:30 pm, and primetime and late night news from 10 to 11:35 pm (Monday through Friday).
+KTLA offers midday news from 12 pm to 2 pm (Pacific Time) as part of the extended morning local newscast, the afternoon and evening news from 3 to 7:30 pm, and primetime and late-night news from 10 to 11:35 pm (Monday through Friday).

 On the morning of September 14, 2022, Sam Rubin announced on the air that Lynette Romero had left her anchor position with KTLA.
-On Saturday September 17, Mark Mester apologized on air to both viewers and Romero for this, after which he was suspended by the station.
+On Saturday, September 17, Mark Mester apologized on air to both viewers and Romero for this, after which he was suspended by the station.

 Personalities

-Weatherman Mark Kriski and reporter Eric Spillman are the only remaining personalities currently appearing on the program who have been with the KTLA Morning News since its 1991 debut.
+Eric Spillman is the only remaining personality currently appearing on the program who has been with the KTLA Morning News since its 1991 debut.
+Mark Kriski was laid off along with 4 other KTLA journalists in Feb 2026.
 Entertainment reporter Sam Rubin came on board approximately six months later and remained until his death on May 10, 2024.